 2020 is officially the year of the brunette, and even though every girl believes she's the proud owner of the most beautiful brown shade ever to exist, the truth is that we could never pick just one favorite.
 While hues like mushroom brown and espresso might cater to specific skin tones, there’s one shade that we’ve always considered universally flattering: chestnut.

-It’s not just our imagination that chestnut is popular, either.
-Abbie Adotta, L’Oréal Professionnel brand ambassador and stylist, sees many clients who request the color for its versatility.
+It’s not just our imagination that chestnut hair color is popular, either.
+Abbie Addotta, L'Oréal Professionnel brand ambassador and stylist, sees many clients who request the hue for its versatility.

 Like any other shade, chestnut will require regular maintenance—both at home and in the salon.

 "You could maintain anywhere from every eight to ten weeks with a demi-permanent color service, possibly with a few face-framing balayage pieces to make the chestnut color pop,” Addotta says.
 “The beauty of this tone is that it fades gracefully, as long as at home maintenance with your stylist recommended shampoo and conditioner.”

 The good news is that while chestnut hair color has red tones in it, it’s not as challenging to maintain as other red shades.
 Still, if you opt for chestnut, your current go-tos might not make the cut anymore.
 You’ll need to make the switch to color-protecting products.